Complementarity and Identification

-If $S$ is a chain,\footnote{A subset $S$ of a partially ordered set $T$ is a \textit{chain} if it is totally ordered under the inherited order.} then this assumption is referred to as \textit{monotone treatment response} (MTR). \end{assumptionSMTR}

-\cite{manski1997monotone} uses this assumption to derive bounds on numerous quantities, including average and quantile treatment effects.
-He motivated MTR by considering traditional demand analysis, where researchers often make strong parametric assumptions but do not exploit the less--controversial assumption that demand curves are downward sloping. \ref{SMTR} removes the need for a totally ordered $T$.
-It has the same identification power regardless of whether $T\subseteq \mathbb{R}$ or $T\subseteq \mathbb{R}^L$ for $L>1$, except that in the latter case, it is possible that $t \parallel t^{\p}$. \cite{bhattacharya2008treatment} derives bounds using \ref{SMTR} without assuming a particular direction of monotonicity. \cite{okumura2014concave} study the identification power of concave--monotone treatment response combined with monotone treatment selection (discussed in section \ref{instrumental variables}).
+\cite{manski1997monotone} studied the identification power of assumptions on the shape of individual response functions; in particular, he considered restricting response functions to be monotone, semi--monotone, or concave--monotone.
+Semi--monotone treatment response (SMTR), which I employ below, requires response functions to be weakly increasing in $t$.
+SMTR has the same identification power regardless of whether $T\subseteq \mathbb{R}$ or $T\subseteq \mathbb{R}^L$ for $L>1$, except that in the latter case, it is possible that $t_{1} \parallel t_{2}$. \cite{bhattacharya2008treatment} derives bounds using SMTR without assuming a particular direction of monotonicity. \cite{okumura2014concave} study the identification power of concave--monotone treatment response combined with monotone treatment selection (discussed in section \ref{instrumental variables}).

-MTR and \ref{SMTR} are within--dimension restrictions on the response functions.
+SMTR is a within--dimension restriction on the response functions.
 Additional identification power can be obtained from cross--dimension restrictions, where the marginal effect of a change in some dimensions of the treatment variable depends on the values of the other dimensions:

-\begin{assumptionSPM}[Supermodularity] Response functions are \textit{supermodular} on a sublattice $S\subseteq T$ if, for all $t, t^{\p}\in S$,
+\begin{assumptionSPM}[Supermodularity] Response functions are \textit{supermodular} on a sublattice $S\subseteq T$ if, for all $t_{1}, t_{2}\in S$,